UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 Scene nodes must be loaded onto specific entities.
 If you want a 'world-scoped' loadable, i.e. data that is applied automatically when loaded in, then you can add a `#commands` section with types that implement [`Command`](bevy::ecs::world::Command).

 Commands are globally ordered by:
-1. Files manually registered to an app with [`LoadedCobwebAssetFilesAppExt::load`](bevy_cobweb_ui::prelude::LoadedCobwebAssetFilesAppExt::load).
+1. Files manually registered to an app with [`LoadedCobAssetFilesAppExt::load`](bevy_cobweb_ui::prelude::LoadedCobAssetFilesAppExt::load).
 2. Commands in a file's `#commands` section(s).
-3. Files loaded recursively via CAF manifests.
+3. Files loaded recursively via COB manifests.
 Commands in file A will be applied before any commands in manifest files in file A. All `self as xxx` manifest entries are ignored for command ordering.

 ```json